-1. Activity
+1. Activities

-Latina Modular 01 Limited (the "Entity") was incorporated as a Bermuda exempted company on July 28, 2015, under the laws of Bermuda.
+Latina Modular Holding Limited ("Latina Modular") is a Bermuda exempted company established on July 28, 2015, under the laws of Bermuda.
 The Entity has an office at Canon's Court 22 Victoria Street, Hamilton, Bermuda.
 For Mexican tax purposes, the Entity's address is Horacio 1855, 5th floor, Los Morales Polanco, Mexico City, Zip Code 11510.

-The main activity of the Entity is the leasing of a Modular rig ("Modular 01") to Constructora y Perforadora Latina, S. A. de C. V., ("CP Latina") the indirect parent, company incorporated in Mexico.
+The main activities of the Entity and its subsidiary (collectively the "Entity") is the leasing of a Modular rig ("Modular 01") to Constructora y Perforadora Latina, S. A. de C. V., ("CP Latina") the indirect parent, company incorporated in Mexico.

 The Entity provides services exclusively to a related party.
-Accordingly, the accompanying financial statements are not necessarily indicative of the prevailing conditions or results of operation and cash flows that the Entity would have obtained if there were no such affiliation.
+Accordingly, the accompanying consolidated financial statements are not necessarily indicative of the prevailing conditions or results of operation and cash flows that the Entity would have obtained if there were no such affiliation.